Detecting null patterns in tensor data: Chiseling

 \subsection{Chiseling with SVDs}

 Algorithm~\ref{algo:basic-stratify} is more or less field agnostic, but as stated it is clearly inadequate for use with practical models of the real and complex numbers.
-In these settings, one can only hope for approximate solutions to~\eqref{eq:C-derivation}, and one must deploy robust floating point algorithms.
+In these settings, one can only target approximate solutions to~\eqref{eq:C-derivation}, and one must deploy robust floating point algorithms.
 For the remainder of the section, we assume that $\K$ is either the real field $\R$ or the complex field $\C$.
-Algorithm~\ref{algo:detailed-stratify} is heuristic, randomized version of Algorithm~\ref{algo:basic-stratify} that works well in these settings.
+Algorithm~\ref{algo:detailed-stratify} is a heuristic version of Algorithm~\ref{algo:basic-stratify} that works well in these settings.

-\textit{Discussion:} Algorithm~\ref{algo:detailed-stratify} models the system \eqref{eq:C-derivation} as a black-box linear function to which we perform a Singular Value Decomposition (SVD).
-This produces approximate solutions to the nullspace by inspecting the singular values closest to $0$.
-One key advantage is that the values are ordered, and this leads to a canonical choice of vector from which to build a `good' derivation $D$ in Line 1, as we now explain.
+\textit{Discussion:} The SVD of $N$ produces approximate solutions to the nullspace by inspecting the singular values closest to $0$.
+One key advantage of SVD is that the singular values are ordered.
+This provides a canonical choice of vector from which to build a `good' derivation $D$ in Line 1 of Algorithm~\ref{algo:basic-stratify}, as we now explain.

 Recall that each chisel $\ch$ has its own nullspace of dimension $e$, and the vectors in this nullspace give rise to scalar derivations.
 As these involve scalar matrices, they arise as solutions to~\eqref{eq:C-derivation} with very little error---they correspond in the SVD to the singular values closest to 0.
-We therefore skip to the $(e+1)^{{\rm st}}$ smallest singular value, $\sigma_{e+1}$, and regard $\sigma_{e+1}$ being close to 0 as a proxy for $t$ having a null pattern of the type detected by the chisel $\ch$.
-The corresponding singular vector produces $(\,D_1\,,\,\ldots\,,\,D_{\ell}\,)$ that approximates a non-trivial $\ch$-derivation.
+We therefore skip to the $(e+1)^{\text{st}}$ smallest singular value, $\sigma_{e+1}$, and regard $\sigma_{e+1}$ being close to 0 as a proxy for $\Gamma$ having a sparsity pattern of the type detected by the chisel $\ch$.
+The corresponding singular vector produces $(\,D_1\,,\,\ldots\,,\,D_{\ell}\,)$ that approximates a non-trivial $\ch$-derivation of $\Gamma$.
 Thus, proceeding in this way removes the search steps in Algorithm~\ref{algo:basic-stratify}.

-Notice, we assumed in Line 5 that the $D_a$ are all diagonalizable.
-This is usually the case in practice, but it is also straightforward to adapt Algorithm~\ref{algo:detailed-stratify} to handle generalized eigenspaces.
-We also mention that although Algorithms~\ref{algo:basic-stratify} and~\ref{algo:detailed-stratify} only exploit \textit{semisimple} derivations, it is interesting to consider nilpotent ones as well.